National Indigenous Television

 National Indigenous Television (NITV) is an Australian free-to-air television channel that broadcasts programming produced and presented largely by Aboriginal and Torres Strait Islander people.
-It includes the half-hourly nightly NITV News, with programming including other news and current affairs programmes, sports coverage, entertainment for children and adults, films and documentaries covering a range of topics.
+It includes the six-day-a-week NITV News Update, with programming including other news and current affairs programmes, sports coverage, entertainment for children and adults, films and documentaries covering a range of topics.
 Its primary audience is Indigenous Australians, but many non-Indigenous people tune in to learn more about the history of and issues affecting the country's First Nations peoples.

 NITV was initially only carried by cable and satellite providers, along with some limited over-the-air transmissions in certain remote areas.
 NITV was re-launched in December 2012 by the Special Broadcasting Service (SBS) as a free-to-air channel.

 History

 Predecessors of NITV

 Indigenous groups and individuals lobbied the Australian Government to fund a nationwide Indigenous television service in the 1980s and 1990s, however no major political party championed this cause.

+The Alice Springs (Mparntwe) based Central Australian Aboriginal Media Association received a licence to cover the remote parts of the Northern Territory and South Australia in 1988.
+With this it launched the Nine Network affiliate Imparja.
+This licence was later extended to include the remote parts of eastern Australia and Norfolk Island as well.
+For a time it carried a central Australian news program, and an Indigenous children's program.

-In the late 1990s the Imparja Info Channel (also known as "Channel 31") was launched free-to-view on the satellite Optus Aurora service, providing largely Aboriginal programming direct to homes and via network of BRACS transmitters to remote Aboriginal communities.
-The Aboriginal programming on this channel later became known as Indigenous Community Television.
-In 2004, Imparja stated a desire to run a better funded service, at least within its license area.
+In the late 1990s, Imparja launched the free-to-view Imparja Info Channel (also known as Channel 31) on the satellite Optus Aurora service, providing largely Aboriginal programming directly to homes and via a network of BRACS transmitters to remote Aboriginal communities.
+In 2001, the Alice Springs-based Indigenous Community Television (ICTV) was formed, and organised most of the Aboriginal programming on this channel.
+In 2004, Imparja stated a desire to run a better funded Indigenous service, at least within its license area.

 In the same year, a voluntary NITV Committee was formed and a summit was held in Redfern, Sydney.
 The summit involved a group of Aboriginal and Torres Strait Islander media professionals and community members committed to the establishment of a national Indigenous broadcasting service.

 Following an Australian Government review in 2005, the Government announced $48.5 million in funding for NITV.

+Meanwhile, the Imparja Info Channel was replaced by a full-time ICTV channel in 2006.